-If you saw my post on Instagram last week, you’ll have seen that I placed an order on the TAM Beauty website.
+If you saw my post on Instagram last week, you’ll have seen that I made a Makeup Revolution Haul order.
 I used to be a massive Makeup Revolution fan but in all honesty, I fell out of love with the brand due to how poor their customer service was.
 I didn’t feel comfortable featuring Makeup Revolution products on my blog, for readers to then purchase said products and have the poor service I’d had.
 My previous order took a ridiculous 23 days to arrive and I vowed to never place anymore orders on their website.

 The one thing I wanted was the Makeup Revolution Skin Kiss Ice Kiss Highlighter £5 as I love highlighter, and this particular shade looked pretty pale skin friendly as it’s a very pale champagne shade.
 Since I bought mine, I’ve seen some negative reviews on Temptalia (who I trust implicitly when it comes to makeup) and other blogs and YouTube channels so I’m not sure if I’ll like it, but the packaging is so pretty for £5.